-Google Fit approaches things differently from other fitness apps.
+Google Fit approaches things differently than other fitness apps.
 You can still check up on common metrics like your heart rate and step count, but Google Fit combines your activity metrics to make them mean something.
 For instance, you might see that your lunch walk took around 22 minutes to complete, but what does that mean for your overall health?
 How does it affect you?
-And what goals do you need to meet to stay healthy?
+Most importantly, what goals do you need to meet to stay healthy?

 Google worked with the American Heart Association (AHA) to create two goals based on the Heart Association’s activity recommendations.
 The results are Move Minutes and Heart Points.

 - Move Minutes: Move Minutes is another way to say “active time.”
-You earn Move Minutes for every bit of physical activity you do, including walks, runs, swims, and yoga.
+You earn Move Minutes for every bit of physical activity you do, including walks, runs, swims, yoga, and more.

 - Heart Points: Heart Points are earned when you perform activities at a higher pace.
 You earn one Heart Point per minute of moderately intense exercise, like from a swift walk.
 You also earn double Heart Points if you’re taking part in more intense activities like a long run.

 Google’s goal with Move Minutes and Heart Points is to make the results of exercising easier to understand.
 It’s a different approach to what other fitness apps offer, but that’s not a bad thing.
 It just means that if you’re already used to tracking your fitness with another app, you may not want to dive right into Google Fit.
 On the other hand, the focus on Move Minutes and Heart Points is a seriously valuable way to go about teaching users how to stay healthy.
 Like I said — it’s the fitness app for the rest of us.

 Apps compatible with Google Fit